 Understanding psychologically impairing conditions is vital.
 Depression and burnout are similar but distinct entities.

-The term “burnout” originated in the 1940s to describe the point a jet or rocket engine stops operating.
+The term “burnout” originated in the 1940s to describe the point at which a jet or rocket engine stops operating.
 In the 1970s, the psychiatrist Herbert Freudenberger used burnout to describe overworked volunteers in mental health clinics.
 In the early 1980s, social psychologist Christina Maslach used “burnout” to describe clinicians who lost concern and positive feelings for clients.
 Maslach’s work expanded to delineate the syndrome in an overstressed work environment.

 Statistics (Kane, 2019) show that in 15,000 physicians, 39% of psychiatrists and 50% of MDs from other subspecialties self-identify as “burned-out.”
 About 39% of non-physicians report dissatisfaction with work-life balance.

-Depression versus Burnout
+Depression Versus Burnout

 While depression and burnout overlap, they differ—each with characteristic causes and treatments.
-Burnout being newer will be discussed first.

 - about 66% of the general population are satisfied